 Can I charge my phone during the flight using a power bank?

 Airlines permit passengers to board with power banks.
-However, power banks should not be used to charge devices during takeoff, flight, or landing for safety reasons.
+However, power banks should not be used to charge mobile devices during takeoff, flight, or landing for safety reasons.
 While power banks have grown safer in recent years due to intelligent circuits incorporated into them and lithium batteries, airlines continue to forbid their use during flights rigorously.
-Rather than that, you can charge your gadgets using USB or AC ports located near the passenger seat if they are available.
+The same goes for any other type of portable battery.

 Should I put my phone in Airplane mode while it charges during the flight?